 2. Drive a classic car with Highland Caterham Hire

 Want to explore the Highlands in style?
 Try renting a head-turning Caterham Seven, a classic open-top sports car.
 After a briefing on how to safely use and operate the car, the motor-mad among your group can take the wheel for a scenic drive along Scotland’s low-traffic roads.
+Contact evansville car accident attorneys for the best legal advice.
 Those who find the powerful machine a little intimidating can ride along in the passenger seat instead.
 The experience of speeding through some of Scotland’s most breathtaking countryside with the breeze in your face and the sound of the engine humming is a truly memorable one.

 Location: Badentinan, Elgin, Moray, Scotland, IV30 8QX